 OPUA TO KAWAKAWA

-Please note that there is a temporary closure of the Cycle Trail section from 13 September to 30 November:
+Please note that there is a permanent closure of the Cycle Trail section remains closed to cyclists and walkers until further notice:

 Taumarere (Long Bridge) to Akeake) to reinstate the railway line.